DigitalCampus/oppia-docs/technical/install/server.rst

     (env)$

 #.
 Install the required packages for the Oppia server by running::

     (env)$ pip install -r django-oppia/requirements.txt

    This may take some time as it downloads and sets up all the necessary python libraries that are required by the Oppia server

 #.
 Install a database connector, since we use MySQL, the command below is
    specifically for that database server.
 If you are using a different database server, then use the appropriate one for your database server::

     (env)$ pip install mysqlclient

 #.
+Some python packages are compiled against system libraries (for example,
+   the Pillow imaging library).
+If the previous command fails at some of the installations, try installing the needed packages and then try again.

+    (env)$ sudo apt-get install build-essential checkinstall libreadline-gplv2-dev openssl libncursesw5-dev libgdbm-dev libc6-dev libbz2-dev python-dev libmysqlclient-dev

+   In some cases, it will be required to perform a system reboot for this changes to be applied.

+#.
 You should now have all the required libraries set up and installed.